nelantone/launch_school_learn_and_refinement/101-109/written_assessment_examples/chris_examples.md

 *2. The concept we demostrate here is **how works the method `all?` and  always returns a boolean if all of the return values of the block returns evaluates to `true`*

+##### Last and more accurate answer
+On `line 1` we call `all?` method on a hash collection `{ a: "ant", b: "bear", c: "cat" }` and passing as an argument a `do..end` block with the block parameters `key` `value`.
+On `line 2` we call the method `length` on `value` that points to each value element and we use `>=` operator to comare it to the interger 3.

+all? method evaluates the truthiness of theb return value of the block.
+When all return values are evaluating to true, it returns true, otherwise will returns false.acts_like?

+In this case, the return value of the `all` method is `true` because all elements are greater equal than 4.
+We don't have an output.

+And the concept that we demostrate is thruthiness (everything in ruby evaluates to true exceopt nil and false).

 </br>
 </details>
 </br>